The first computing devices and machines. Calculating machine

 3) to encode numbers and commands, the binary number system should be used;

-4) calculations should be carried out automatically on the basis of the program stored in memory and operations on commands;
+4) calculations should be carried out automatically based on the program stored in memory and operations on commands;

-5) in addition to arithmetic operations, logical operations are also introduced - comparisons, conditional and unconditional transitions, conjunction, disjunction, negation;
+5) in addition to arithmetic operations, logical ones are also introduced - comparisons, conditional and unconditional transitions, conjunction, disjunction, negation;

-6) memory is built on a hierarchical principle;
+6) memory is built according to a hierarchical principle;

 7) numerical methods for solving problems are used for calculations.

-December 25, 1951 MESM was put into operation.
+On December 25, 1951, MESM was put into operation.
 It was the first high-speed electronic digital machine in the USSR.

-In 1948, the Institute of Precision Mechanics and Computer Technology (ITM and CT) of the Academy of Sciences of the USSR was created, to which the government entrusted the development of new computer technology, and S. A. Lebedev was invited to head Laboratory No. 1 (1951).
-When the BESM was ready (1953), it was in no way inferior to the latest American models.
+In 1948, the Institute of Precision Mechanics and Computer Technology (ITM and VT) of the USSR Academy of Sciences was created, to which the government entrusted the development of new computer technology and S. A. Lebedev was invited to head Laboratory No. 1 (1951).
+When BESM was ready (1953), it was in no way inferior to the latest American models.

-From 1953 until the end of his life, S. A. Lebedev was the director of the ITM and CT of the Academy of Sciences of the USSR, was elected a full member of the Academy of Sciences of the USSR and led the work on the creation of several generations of computers.
+From 1953 until the end of his life, S. A. Lebedev was the director of ITM and VT of the USSR Academy of Sciences, was elected a full member of the USSR Academy of Sciences and led the work on the creation of several generations of computers.

-In the early 60s. the first computer from a series of large electronic calculating machines (BESM) - BHM-1 is created.
-When creating BESM-1, original scientific and design solutions were applied.
+In the early 60s.
+The first computer from the series of large electronic calculating machines (BESM) - BKhM-1 - is created.
+When creating BESM-1, original scientific and design solutions were used.
 Thanks to this, it was then the most productive machine in Europe (8-10 thousand operations per second) and one of the best in the world.
-Under the leadership of S. A. Lebedev, two more tube computers, BESM-2 and M-20, were created and put into production.
-In the 60s. semiconductor versions of the M-20 were created: M-220 and M-222, as well as BESM-ZM and BESM-4.
+Under the leadership of S. A. Lebedev, two more tube computers were created and put into production - BESM-2 and M-20.
+In the 60s Semiconductor versions of the M-20 were created: M-220 and M-222, as well as BESM-ZM and BESM-4.

 When designing BESM-6, the method of preliminary simulation modeling was used for the first time (commissioning was carried out in 1967).

-S. A. Lebedev was one of the first to understand the great importance of the joint work of mathematicians and engineers in the creation of computer systems.
-On the initiative of S. A. Lebedev, all the BESM-6 schemes were written in Boolean algebra formulas.
-This opened up wide opportunities for automating the design and preparation of installation and production documentation.
+S. A. Lebedev was one of the first to understand the enormous importance of the collaboration of mathematicians and engineers in the creation of computer systems.
+On the initiative of S. A. Lebedev, all BESM-6 circuits were written using Boolean algebra formulas.
+This has opened up wide opportunities for automation of design and preparation of installation and production documentation

 The machines included the following components: